varsha13152/tp/docs/DeveloperGuide.md

       <br>NAME has been deleted from the address book!

    3. Test case: `delete 0`<br>
       Expected: No visitor is deleted.
 Error details shown in the status message.
-Status bar remains the same.
       <br>Output: Index is not a non-zero unsigned integer. ヾ( ･`⌓´･)ﾉﾞ
       <br>delete: Deletes the person identified by the index number used in the displayed person list.
       <br>Parameters: INDEX (must be a positive integer)